ohaiwalt/service-orchestration-tech-test/README.md

 ### Testing

 The service API exposes swagger docs that can be used to inspect and test the API endpoints.
+Running the container locally with `make run` would make the swagger docs available at `http://localhost:8000/docs`

 ## Submission Guidelines